cs50/ap-2020/curriculum/0/notes/index.md

 ## What is computer science?

 * Computer science is fundamentally problem-solving, and programming alone or (more likely) collaboratively is one way to do that.
+* A problem is a general description of a task that can (or cannot) be solved algorithmically.
+An instance of a problem also includes specific input.
+For example, sorting is a problem; sorting the list (2,3,1,7) is an instance of the problem.
+* Programs, also known as software, are a collection of program statements that perform a specific task when run by a computer.
+* The behavior of a program is how a program functions during execution and is often described by how a user interacts with it.
 * Collaboration is an important aspect of problem solving.
 It can take on many forms, such as communication or consultation.
+Online tools support collaboration by allowing programmers to share and provide feedback on ideas and documents.
 Collaboration helps us see diverse perspectives, which can help us avoid bias in the development of computing innovations.
+* People create computing innovations.
+They can be physical (e.g., self-driving car), non-physical computing software (e.g., picture editing software), or non-physical computing concepts (e.g., e-commerce).
 * We can think of problem-solving as the process of taking some input (details about our problem) and generate some output (the solution to our problem).
 The "black box" in the middle is what we'll gradually learn more and more about in this course.<br>
   ![word "input", arrow into box, arrow out of box, word "output"](input_output.png)
 * We need a way to represent inputs in some standard way, and if our problem were to simply count the number of people in the lecture hall, we'd have many options.
 We could write tally marks on a board, or use our hands.
 In fact, with just one hand, we can use our fingers creatively: with just our thumb up, we could represent one; with our just index finger up, we could represent two; with both our thumb and index finger up, we could represent three.
 And by continuing to use a pattern of permutations, we could represent 32 different values with just five fingers!